 Every night, I was going over every single detail included on that navigator since I didn’t want to miss anything.
 Especially, because some of the activities are only offered once or twice during the trip.

-After circling all the activities that my family would enjoy, I made a list of those activities with its location based on their time.
+After circling all the activities that my family would enjoy, I made a list of those activities with their location, which was based on their time.
 I kept that list handy in my purse to refer to it when needed.

 Download the app